Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 Magnetic resonance imaging (MRI) services providing VHR screening in the NHS BSP need to meet the relevant NHS BSP MRI technical standards.

-Breast screening services should not use NBSS to manage the invitation process for women not eligible for VHR screening (including women at moderate risk and being seen in a trust family history service).
+Breast screening services should not use NBSS to manage the invitation process for women at moderate risk and being seen in an NHS trust family history service.
+NBSS must be used for routine breast screening and VHR screening only.

 This guidance does not go into the detail of how the IT systems are operated.
 Training articles are available on NBSS for reference.